backups-obsidian/backup-obsidian/main/100 study-notes/101 AWS SAA/ASG.md

 - We can *automatically register new instances to the load balancer*.
 ASGs and Load Balancers work hand in hand.
 - To launch new instances we provide [[Launch Configuration-Template]].
 In this launch configuration/template we provide details like AMI type, volume size etc.
 - ASGs are free to use.
+- It works with both ALBs and NLBs.

 > [!caution] A role applied to ASG will be applied to all the EC2 instances in the ASG.